About 14% of the entire HLS student body lives in Harvard University Housing. 15% of 1Ls in live HUH.

 After the first View and Select window closes, students do not need to wait for their assigned View and Select window to apply for block apartments in Terry Terrace and/or 29 Garden St. Once the first View and Select window closes, all unrented block apartments in Terry Terrace and 29 Garden St. will get moved to the “Currently Available” list on May 11.
 At this time, all the remaining HLS block apartments in Terry Terrace and 29 Garden St can be chosen by any HLS student regardless of their assigned View and Select window.

 HUH offers a number of furnished units and pet-friendly units (breed and weight restrictions apply).
-As of July 1, 2014, all properties will be non-smoking.
+All properties are non-smoking.

 In addition, HUH offers 120 traditional residence hall units in the Cronkhite Graduate Center.

 Please click here for more information about these special housing options.